cloudogu/ecosystem/docs/docs/user-guide/setup-json.md

 ### Section 'unixUser'

-In this section, the credentials for the system administrator created within the setup process can be configured.
-If this step is skipped a user called *ces-admin* with a random generated password will be created and shown at the end of the setup process.
-This configuration of the system admin ist not possible via web interface.
+In this section, the password for the system administrator `ces-admin` created within the setup process can be configured.
+Skipping this configuration generates a random password for the `ces-admin` user.
+The setup shows the resulting credentials at the end of the process.
+The configuration for the password of the system admin ist not possible via web interface.

 Object name: _unixUser_

-#### Name

-- Data type: string
-- Content: Name of the unix user
-- Example: `"ces-admin"`

 #### Password